Are you interesting in standing as a candidate for Merseyside’s Police and Crime Commissioner (PCC) in the 2024 elections?

 From 1 February 2020, the Policing and Crime Act 2017 placed a mandatory requirement upon Police and Crime Commissioners to carry out reviews of police complaints regarding complaints made after this date.
 Find out more about this requirement here.

-You can find more information about the current services being commissioned by the PCC on Merseyside as part of her Victim Care Merseyside service.
+You can find more information about the current services being commissioned by the PCC at Victim Care Merseyside.

 Merseyside Police serves a population of approximately 1.5million, covering an area of 647 square kilometres in the North West of England.